goddard-soccer/goddard-soccer.github.io/index.md

-        "Brandon tried to re-invigorate the Sneetch belly star market.", "Brandon installed a horizontal fireman's pole between his kitchen and foyer so he can get to the door faster.", "Brandon tried to go surfing with Charlie.", ];
+        "Brandon tried to re-invigorate the Sneetch belly star market.", "Brandon installed a horizontal fireman's pole between his kitchen and foyer so he can get to the door faster.", "Brandon tried to go surfing with Charlie.", "Brandon has an imaginary pet rock.",
+        "Brandon has seen the Barbie movie 873 times, but he still feels he is not Kenough.", "Brandon wears bucket hats backward so \"people will think he's cool\"."
+    ];

     function bfactGen() {